ZIZAIJIYIGon/The-algorithms-used-for-OABS-AM-problem/README.md

 1.During the initialization of population：output the current iteration count and the greatest function value ever obtained every five iterations during population initialization generation; Every time a new individual is added to the initial population, output the number of individuals in the initial population. **(only for RKGA algorithm)**

-2.During mainloop: when no better solution than the currently obtained optimal solution is found every **(10 for RKGA, 50 for TS, 100 for ARNS)** iterations, output the number of iterations in which the optimal solution was not found.
+2.During mainloop: when no better solution than the currently obtained optimal solution is found every **(10 for RKGA, 50 for TS, 100 for AHNS)** iterations, output the number of iterations in which the optimal solution was not found.
 Whenever a better solution is found, output the objective function value of the current optimal solution and the number of times a better solution is found.

 3.After the mainloop: output a two-dimensional graph consisting of the optimal function value found during each update and its corresponding iteration count.